InsightLab/PyMove/README.md

 # Use PyRoad and go much further...
-Python library to simplify queries and visualization of trajectories and other spatial-temporal data.
+PyRoad is a Python library to simplify queries and visualization of trajectories and other spatial-temporal data.

 We will also release wrappers to some useful Java libraries in this field.